Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Sidari.

-Mount Pantokrator: This is Corfu’s highest peak (906 meters a.s.l.) and from the top, you can relax and enjoy the most amazing views of the Greek mainland, other Ionian Islands, Albania, and Salento the so-called heel of Italy.
+Mount Pantokrator: This is Corfu’s highest peak (906 meters a.s.l.).
+From the top, you can relax and enjoy the most amazing views of the Greek mainland, other Ionian Islands, Albania, and Salento -the so-called heel of Italy.

 Vlacherna Monastery: Featured on many postcards and famous images of Corfu, this religious building sits on an islet at the end of a narrow jetty at the Kanoni Peninsula.

-You might also want to read: Best Things to Do in Corfu for a Great Adventure in Greece.
+You should also read Best Things to Do in Corfu for a Great Adventure in Greece.

 Sports for Everyone